It all began with a master thesis at MSLS. That initial spark led to four years of collaboration,

 regenerative.

 Jonas was born in Dresden, Germany in 1990, shortly after the country was reunited.
-His passion for
+His

-from a deep curiosity about and love for people, relationships and group dynamics.
-Ever since being part of an
+partially from a deep curiosity about and love for people, relationships and group dynamics.
+Ever since

 alternative festival collective, he has been passionate about the magic that can happen when people come

 together in mutual support and co-creation towards a shared goal.
-Currently, he works as a part-time project
+Currently, he works as a part-time

 manager for Mehr Demokratie e.V. creating spaces for dialogue beyond polarization, and as a freelance